Britain signs first major post-Brexit trade deal with Japan

 Japan is already a member of the CPTPP, which also links Canada, Australia, Brunei, Chile, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.

+“If UK submits an application to join the TPP-11 next year, Japan will fulfil our role as a chair nation,” he said.

+Truss has already said Britain hoped to formally apply to join the CPTPP early next year.

-Reporting by Kiyoshi Takenaka, Kaori Kaneko and Chang-Ran Kim; Editing by Jacqueline Wong and Raju Gopalakrishnan
+Reporting by Kiyoshi Takenaka, Kaori Kaneko and Chang-Ran Kim; Editing by Raju Gopalakrishnan and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.